-Symptom Action Multiple hard disk drives are offline.
-Review the storage subsystem logs for indications of problems within the storage subsystem, such as backplane or cable problems.
-See "Problem determination tips" on page 53.
-A replacement hard disk drive does not rebuild.
-Make sure that the hard disk drive is recognized by the controller (the green hard disk drive activity LED is flashing).
-Review the SAS RAID controller documentation to determine the correct configuration parameters and settings.
-A green hard disk drive activity LED does not accurately represent the actual state of the associated drive.
-If the green hard disk drive activity LED does not flash when the drive is in use, run the DSA disk drive test.
-Use one of the following procedures: If the drive passes the test, replace the backplane.
-If the drive fails the test, replace the drive.
-An amber hard disk drive status LED does not accurately represent the actual state of the associated drive.
+Action If the green hard disk drive activity LED does not flash when the drive is in use, run the DSA Preboot diagnostic programs to collect error logs (see "Running the diagnostic programs" on page 39.
+Use one of the following procedures: If there is a hard disk error log, replace the affect hard disk drive.
+If there is no hard disk error log, replace the affect backplane.
 If the amber hard disk drive LED and the RAID controller software do not indicate the same status for the drive, complete the following steps: a.
 Turn off the system-board tray. b.
 Reseat the SAS controller. c.
 Reseat the backplane signal cable, backplane power cable, and SAS expander card (if the server has 12 drive bays). d.
 Reseat the hard disk drive. e.
 Turn on the system-board tray and observe the activity of the hard disk drive LEDs.
-See "Problem determination tips" on page 53.
+See "Problem determination tips" on page 89.